Skip To Main Content

 STEAM

-Our STEAM (Science, Technology, Engineering, Arts and Math) programs exist to celebrate and grow the strengths and creative interests and potential of our students.
-These classes, units and cross-curricular activities are designed to leverage many of the inherent abilities within our students.
-Consider these characteristic shared among students with learning challenges at Chartwell, as shared within our Teacher Training Institute:
+Our STEAM (Science, Technology, Engineering, Arts and Math) programs exist to celebrate and grow the strengths, creative interests, and potential of our students.
+These classes, units, and cross-curricular activities are designed to leverage many of the inherent abilities within our students.
+Consider these characteristics shared among students with learning challenges at Chartwell, as shared within our Chartwell Teaching Institute

-Our faculty within the STEAM department prioritize these aspects of our Chartwell learners while designing powerful and stimulating experiences for students.
+Our faculty within the STEAM department prioritizes these aspects of our Chartwell learners while designing powerful and stimulating experiences for students.

 Our philosophy of creating engaging, purposeful, multi-sensory and hands-on learning is applied across all divisions.